Events

 The Royal Archaeological Institute holds a variety of events each year, including a monthly lecture programme from October to May and three Meetings.

-• Lectures are given by distinguished participants in the Institute's areas of interest.
+• From October to May, Lectures are given by distinguished participants in the Institute's areas of interest.
 Most lectures are recorded and made available on our website and YouTube channel.

 • Three Meetings (specialist site visits and tours) are organised each year.
 The Autumn, Spring and Summer Meetings take place in different parts of Britain and continental Europe.